Why do my Posts say "Posted by SocialBee"?

 1. Facebook (Profile, Group, and Page)

-On your Facebook Profile, this notice will not be visible to anyone (including yourself).
-This is because Personal Profiles are only able to publish posts via reminders, which means you're posting natively in the end.
+On your Facebook Profile, this notice will be visible to anyone (including yourself).

 On your Facebook Group, it will be visible to anyone who can see your post.
 This is because Facebook only allows 3rd party apps to publish on your behalf using a Personal Profile (not as a page) to a group.